Funny Girl (musical): 2016 West End revival

-Broadway revival (2022)
+2022 Broadway revival

 Film adaptation

 The namesake 1968 screen adaptation directed by William Wyler paired Streisand with Omar Sharif in the role of Arnstein.
 Medford repeated her stage role, and Walter Pidgeon was cast as Flo Ziegfeld.
 The film earned Streisand the Academy Award for Best Actress as well as the Golden Globe.
 The film was nominated for various awards, including the Academy Award for Best Picture, and became the top-grossing film of 1968.

+The sequel Funny Lady was released in 1975, with Herbert Ross directing and Streisand and Sharif reprising their roles.
+The film received mixed to negative reviews from critics, but it was the eighth-highest grossing film of 1975.